HuddleEng/PhantomCSS/README.md

 ##### Scaling visual regression testing with Git

-If your using a version control system like Git to store the baseline screenshots the repository size becomes increasingly relevant as your test suite grows.
+If you're using a version control system like Git to store the baseline screenshots the repository size becomes increasingly relevant as your test suite grows.
 I'd recommend using a tool like https://github.com/joeyh/git-annex or https://github.com/schacon/git-media to store the images outside of the repo.

 ### ...You might also be interested in